 The Metrics of Backpacks

 Published April 3, 2019, on Art Practical.
-Also published as a standalone essay by Wolfman Books.
+Also published in print by Wolfman Books.

 ________